 Conclusion

-Smoothies can be a delicious and convenient way for diabetics to consume various fruits, vegetables, and other nutritious ingredients.
-It is important for diabetics to choose low glycemic index fruits, non-starchy vegetables, and protein sources such as Greek yogurt, nuts, and seeds to create a diabetic-friendly smoothie that still packs a flavorful punch.
+Smoothies can be a delicious and convenient way for people with diabetes to consume various fruits, vegetables, and other nutritious ingredients.
+To create a diabetic-friendly smoothie that still packs a flavorful punch, people with diabetes must pick low-glycemic-index fruits, non-starchy vegetables, and protein sources such as Greek yogurt, nuts, and seeds.

 Overall, incorporating onions into a healthy and balanced diet can be a great way to support diabetes management.
 Whether you prefer yellow or sweet onions, both can provide valuable health benefits and help regulate blood sugar levels.